Decision-Making for Emerging Technologies

 1. Deciding about emergent technologies

-• How does AR affect cognitive processes in Strategic Technology planning? - (Nicola Felicini) This project is part of the EINST4INE consortium and receives funding from the EU Marie Sklodowska-Curie Innovative Training Networks (ITN) scheme and industry
+• How does VR affect cognitive processes in Strategic Technology planning? - (Nicola Felicini) This project is part of the EINST4INE consortium and receives funding from the EU Marie Sklodowska-Curie Innovative Training Networks (ITN) scheme and industry.

-• How does consensus during group decisions on emergent technology unfold?
+• How does consensus on emergent technology unfold?
 (Pete Jha) - This project receives funding from RADMA

 • How do digital visual tools affect the integration of multiple perspectives in technology management decisions?
 (Bethan Moncur) - This project is part of the AgriFoRwArdS CDT and receives funding from the EPSRC and industry